CrystalBlueWings/WP_1DV610_L2/README.md

 ## Test Reports

-All tests for the module were run using Jest and verified as passing, with the exception of the commented-out tests in `sudokuGenerator.test.js.`.
-See `testrapport.md` for detailed results.
+All tests for the module were run using Jest and verified as passing.
+See `testreport.md` for detailed results.

 ## Bugs / Issues

-Testing of the `SudokuGenerator` class led to an infinity loop of generated code.
-The issue seems to arise when a complete Sudoku puzzle is reduced to a solvable, incomplete puzzle.
-It is likely that the logic for this function does not ensure that the result is a solvable puzzle, causing an error.
-Additionally, it may be generating an infinite number of puzzles without limitation, which is a bug that needs fixing in the next version of this library.
+Testing of the `SudokuGenerator` class previously led to an infinity loop of generated code.
+The issue is solved in this version of the project.

+## Version

+1.1.0

 ## Dependencies

-* jest: For testing.
-* jest-extended and jest-chain: To extend Jest's functionality.
 * Node.js version 20.6.0 or later.

 ## License